powerlang/powerlang/docs/bootstrap/index.rst

 future.

-For now, Powerlang runs on top of Pharo, and consists of a set of packages that allow to load code definitions, to compile them, to build image segments and to generate native code for methods ahead of time, which is required when targetting the DMR runtime.
+For now, Powerlang runs on top of Pharo, and consists of a set of packages that allow for loading code definitions, to compile them, build image segments, and to generate native code for methods ahead of time, which is required when targetting the DMR runtime.